 What Does HVAC Stand For?

 HVAC stands for heating, ventilation and air conditioning.
 When someone says they are an HVAC technician, this means they are skilled in all of these areas, not just one.
-HVAC techs from Gilmore Heating, Air, & Solar in Placerville, CA can fix your furnace, clean out your vents and install an air conditioner.
+HVAC techs from Gilmore Heating, Air, & Plumbing in Placerville, CA can fix your furnace, clean out your vents and install an air conditioner.

 What Does AC Stand For?